This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) on “Gel Electrophoresis, Oligonucleotide & Microarrays – 1”

 c) nature of the molecules i.e. whether DNA or RNA

 Explanation: Gel electrophoresis separates nucleic acid molecules on the basis of their size.
 The nucleic acid molecules move through the gel because of the force provided by the applied electric field.

 2. The charge present on the DNA backbone is negative.
-The force required to accelerate the molecules towards anode is directly proportional to number of:
+The force required to accelerate the molecules towards anode is directly proportional to the number of ____________

 a) sugar molecules